pgpartman/pg_partman/doc/pg_partman.md

  * Once all child tables have been uninherited/dropped, the configuration data is removed from `pg_partman` automatically.
  * For subpartitioned tables, you may have to start at the lowest level parent table and undo from there then work your way up.
  * `p_parent_table` - parent table of the partition set.
 Must be schema qualified and match a parent table name already configured in `pg_partman`.
  * `p_target_table` - A schema-qualified table to move the old partitioned table's data to.
-Required for undoing a native partitioning since a partition table cannot be converted into a non-partitioned table.
+Required since a partition table cannot be converted into a non-partitioned table.
 Schema can be different from original table.
  * `p_loop_count` - an optional argument, this sets how many times to move the amount of data equal to the `p_batch_interval` argument (or default partition interval if not set) in a single run of the function.
 Defaults to 1.
  * `p_batch_interval` - optional argument.
 A time or id interval of how much of the data to move.
 This can be smaller than the partition interval, allowing for very large partitions to be broken up into smaller commit batches.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
 Note that the value must be given as text to this parameter.
  * `p_keep_table` - an optional argument, setting this to false will cause the old child table to be dropped instead of deattached after all of its data has been moved.
 Note that it takes at least two batches to actually drop a table from the set.